Yasay: I carry US passport

 “[I]n fact, you abandon your US residency within two years after obtaining that US citizenship,” Yasay said.

-The Commission on Appointment is yet to confirm the appointment of Yasay as Foreign Affairs chief.
+The Commission on Appointments is yet to confirm the appointment of Yasay as Foreign Affairs chief.

-He is accused of violating the Philippine Citizenship Retention and Reacquisition Act of 2003 or Republic Act 9225, which prohibits a foreigner from being appointed as public official.
-JAIME R. PILAPIL
+He is accused of violating the Philippine Citizenship Retention and Reacquisition Act of 2003 or Republic Act 9225, which prohibits a foreigner from being appointed as a public official.